KU Student Housing Handbook

 Public Health

-Residents are prohibited from engaging in behavior that pose a public health risk to themselves or others.
-Examples of this include, but are not limited to, excessive trash in a residential space, unsanitary cooking practices, defecation, urination, vomiting in places outside of a restroom, and/or not following public health guidelines implemented by the University or Student Housing.
+Residents are prohibited from engaging in behavior that poses a public health risk to themselves or others.
+Examples of this include, but are not limited to, excessive trash in a residential space, unsanitary cooking practices, defecation, urination, vomiting in places outside of a restroom, and/or not following public health guidelines implemented by the University or Housing & Residence Life.

 GENERAL EXPECTATIONS